Racism and Sexism in the Media

 News.com.au was one of the first major media to pick up the story, lifting material completely from Indigenous people on Twitter.
 None of these commentators were asked for an interview, even though their ideas make up the entirety of the story.

-Mainstream media ignores people of colour, especially Indigenous people, choosing to hire White writers who poach ideas and words directly from people of colour’s social media.
-Most of the Indigenous people in this article are writers, academics or public figures; asking for an interview at the very least is common courtesy, or commissioning an article from them would be easy.
+Mainstream media often ignores Indigenous people, choosing to hire white writers who poach their ideas and words directly from people of colour’s social media.

-This story requires a nuanced discussion like that happening on Twitter, led by Indigenous women, who are asking important questions about racism and sexism in broader Australian society, as well as internalised racism and how Indigenous men speak out against patriarchy.
+This story requires a nuanced discussion as led by Indigenous women on Twitter, who are asking important questions about racism and sexism in broader Australian society, as well as internalised racism and how Indigenous men speak out against patriarchy.
 Fulbright scholar Alison Whittaker writes:

 “#SamThaiday is this week’s reminder that patriarchy in our mobs isn’t a side effect of colonisation — it’s at colonisation’s very core.”